DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

 Chair of Coporate Finance, Technical University of Darmstadt, Germany

 ## Introduction
-**Motivation:** ?? bond trading data is offered by ?? in a form that makes it hard to analyse.
-Some parts of the data are offered as "academic data" (a set of txt files in a folder) while other parts of the data are offered as "enhanced data" (a set of zip files).
-This makes it hard to analyse the trading bond data in a query like fashion.
+**Motivation:** The Trade Reporting and Compliance Engine (TRACE) is the FINRA-developed vehicle that facilitates the mandatory reporting of over-the-counter transactions in eligible fixed income securities.
+All broker-dealers who are FINRA member firms have an obligation to report transactions in TRACE-eligible securities under an SEC-approved set of rules (https://www.finra.org/filing-reporting/trace).
+TRACE data can be obtained via traditional vendors (i.e., Wharton Research Data Services, WRDS) or purchased directly from FINRA.
+TRACE data from FINRA is provided in two variations, namely, "Academic Data" and "Enhanced Historical Data".
+While the information in the data itself is virtually identical, the data sets exhibit minor differences.

-**Goal:** this code repository enables the reader to convert the downloaded data sets from academic and enhanced data to a SQLiteDB.
+**Goal:** This code repository allows the recipient to convert the raw data provided by FINRA (Academic Data as well as Enhanced Historical Data) into a SQLiteDB for further analyses using the programming language R. FINRA provides the data in .txt format, where one trading day corresponds to one file.
+We provide a reproducible solution for processing Academic Data and Enhanced Historical Data, and for merging both data sets to provide a final, cost-efficient database.

-**Benefit:** the resulting SQLiteDB represents data in a standardized form, that can be used for further analyses easily with simple queries using SQL using a wide range of applications / programming languages.
+**Benefit:** The resulting SQLiteDB represents the data in a standardized form that can be used for further analysis with simple SQL queries in a variety of applications / programming languages.
+The resulting database shares template and labeling with WRDS and can therefore seamlessly interface with existing program codes, e.g. in Tidy Finance in R.

 **The main work flow:** of the data processing takes place in three steps:
 ```